How Long to Ship a Car?

 Both in terms of volume of work and the general weather around the country, the time of year definitely impacts how long it takes to ship a car.

-From late spring through early fall, auto transport companies see a higher amount of transport requests than through the winter.
+Auto transport companies see a higher amount of transport requests from late spring through early fall than through the winter.
 With so many vehicles being transported, it is easy to find and schedule openings.
 At the same time, better weather means the carriers are more likely to have clear sailing from pick-up to drop-off.

-In the winter, there are fewer vehicles being moved – so there are fewer spots available on the road, meaning it may take longer to schedule a transport.
+Fewer vehicles are being moved in the winter, so fewer spots are available on the road, meaning it may take longer to schedule a transport.
 Winter also brings cold weather that makes loading and unloading more difficult, and that can bring road conditions that need greater caution, slowing down the transporters.
 Vehicle safety comes first, all the time, so our drivers will take the necessary precautions to make sure your car, truck, or SUV arrives in mint condition, even if it means a slower trip.

 It’s Murphy’s Law – “Things will go wrong in any given situation if you give them a chance.”